 - Recognition for environmental actions you already completed.

-- Opportunity to be part of an international UNESCO award winning scheme that strengthens relations between students and staff.
+- Be part of an international UNESCO award winning scheme that strengthens relations between students and staff.

-- Green Impact makes the University more integrated and encourages departments to get out of their silos and share ideas and knowledge.
+- Make our University more integrated, and encourage departments to get out of their silos and share ideas and knowledge.

 Green Impact helps to reduce the environmental impacts of offices at the University - find out more in the video below.
 We also have specialist Green Impact toolkits for those based in labs and catering outlets.